pranav-ust/ir-heuristics/README.md

 # Exploration of Heuristics in Information Retrieval in Applications of Approximate String Similarity

-A part of this project resulted in [ACL paper](https://arxiv.org/abs/1811.08129)
+This was my final semester undergrad project.
+The report is [available here.](https://github.com/pranav-ust/ir-heuristics/blob/master/main.pdf) A part of this project resulted in [ACL paper](https://arxiv.org/abs/1811.08129)

 ## Abstract